Dan’s role in strengthening Burnaby’s financial position is complimented by his commitment that the City remains financially strong.

 He has been re-elected as a Burnaby City Councillor in 1996, 1999, 2002, 2005, 2008, 2011 and most recently 2014.

-A Certified General Accountant, Dan has succeeded at combining the expertise of his profession and focus on being financially prudent with his ability to “get things done” as a City Councillor.
+A Chartered Public Accountant (CGA), Dan has succeeded at combining the expertise of his profession and focus on being financially prudent with his ability to “get things done” as a City Councillor.
 He is proud of the numerous, innovative environmental initiatives brought forward by Burnaby City Council that now serve as models for cities and regions in the lower mainland and beyond.

 Over the years, Dan has played a significant role on Council with his oversight of a number of important City projects, including the Eileen Daily Pool, the Shadbolt Centre for the Arts, Riverway Golf Course, Fire Hall No. 7 and the Tommy Douglas Library.